PBIlab/Power-BI-Report-Server/README.md

 In the SSMS Queries folder you can find some examples of SQL Queries you could use to manage your PBIRS:

-* PBIRS ConfigurationInfo.sql: simple query to list the properties of your PBIRS
+* **PBIRS ConfigurationInfo.sql**: simple query to list the properties of your PBIRS
-* PBIRS Change Execution Log Days Kept Property.sql: simple query to change the retention policy of your PBIRS execution logs
+* **PBIRS Change Execution Log Days Kept Property.sql**: simple query to change the retention policy of your PBIRS execution logs
-* PBIRS Execution Log.sql: simple query to retrieve the execution logs for your Paginated Reports and Power BI reports
+* **PBIRS Execution Log.sql**: simple query to retrieve the execution logs for your Paginated Reports and Power BI reports
-* PBIRS Folder Structure.sql: simple query with cte to verify your PBIRS folder structure
+* **PBIRS Folder Structure.sql**: simple query with cte to verify your PBIRS folder structure
-* PBIRS Folder Structure, Paginated Reports, Power BI Reports Security.sql: simple query to check the security policies of your PBIRS Folders, Paginated Reports and Power BI reports
+* **PBIRS Folder Structure, Paginated Reports, Power BI Reports Security.sql**: simple query to check the security policies of your PBIRS Folders, Paginated Reports and Power BI reports

 ### Slide Deck